 380 Jackson Street, Suite 420

 St. Paul, MN 55101

 Note: The State of Michigan cannot become involved with the resolution of specific patron-tribal casino disputes.
 The State of Michigan cannot represent the interests of either the patron or the tribal gaming casino.
-The patron should first attempt to resolve disputes with the tribal government which owns the particular casino.
-If you have any questions concerning the filing of a patron complaint you may contact the Michigan Gaming Control Board at 313-456-1344.
+The patron should first attempt to resolve disputes with the tribal government that owns the particular casino.
+If you have questions about filing a patron complaint, you may contact the Michigan Gaming Control Board at 313-456-1344.